Nairolf138/GestMat/backend/README.md

 - `GET <API_PREFIX>/stats/equipments/top?limit=5` – list the most requested equipment
   sorted by total quantity, limited by the optional `limit` query parameter (default: `5`).

+## Annual structure reports

+An automated job checks every `REPORT_CHECK_INTERVAL_HOURS` (default daily) and generates a yearly PDF report for each structure after 31 August covering the previous 12 months.
+Reports aggregate outgoing and incoming loans (including archived documents), status counts, average durations and the most requested equipment.
+Generated PDFs are stored in the `reports` collection, emailed to the structure contacts and can be downloaded via the secured routes under `<API_PREFIX>/reports`.

+Dependencies used for this feature:

+- [`pdfkit`](https://github.com/foliojs/pdfkit) to render the PDF summary.

 ## Health check